SpectoLabs/hoverfly/docs/pages/tutorials/basic/addingtemplates/addingtemplates.rst

 Adding templates to a simulation
 ================================

+.. todo:: This needs totally redoing as templates are now Request Matchers.
+Potentially not as simple as find and replace.

 .. seealso::

     Please carefully read through :ref:`templates` alongside this tutorial to gain a high-level understanding of what we are about to cover.